Doctorate-Dissertation-SLU-Townes/TownesResearch2019A01/Docs/TownesResearch2019A01.md

 Transfer
 ================
 Malcolm S. Townes
-(July 21, 2019)
+(July 25, 2019)

 ## Introduction

-This is an R Notebook for an investigation that explores possiblities for improving construct validity in studies of technology transfer.
+This is an R Notebook for an investigation that explores possibilities for improving construct validity in studies of technology transfer.

 ## Project Set Up

-The following code chunk enables the R Notebook to integrate seemlessly with the project organization format.
+The following code chunk enables the R Notebook to integrate seamlessly with the project organization format.
 This is normally included in the R Notebook to simplify file calls and enable file portability but it has been causing an error.
 To work around this problem, I’ve embedded the